dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 ![gVim file structure view](../images/image7.png)

 The **design file** (`good_mux.v`) contains the actual hardware logic.
-The **testbench** (`tb_good_mux.v`) is a wrapper that feeds different inputs to the design so we can check if it behaves correctly.
+The **testbench** (`tb_good_mux.v`) is a wrapper that feeds different inputs to the design so its correct behavior can be verified.

 ---

 ## 5. Introduction to Yosys (Synthesis)

 **Yosys** is an open-source synthesis tool.
-Its job is to take our RTL (Register Transfer Level) Verilog code and convert it into an actual gate-level netlist — meaning it figures out which real hardware cells (AND gates, OR gates, flip-flops, etc.) from the Sky130 library should be used.
+Its job is to take RTL (Register Transfer Level) Verilog code and convert it into an actual gate-level netlist — meaning it figures out which real hardware cells (AND gates, OR gates, flip-flops, etc.) from the Sky130 library should be used.

 ### Step 1 — Invoke Yosys